 When I build ARs, I typically shop around.
 I prefer forged lowers in a simple black anodized finish.
 That’s me.
 I’m not flashy.

 There are some flashy lowers.
-Some, like the Sharps Brothers’ The Jack, are really unique.
+Some, like the Sharps Brothers’ The Jack, is really unique.
 The mag well on this one is shaped like a skull.
 The teeth of the upper jaw appear to eat the magazine when inserted.

 There are other options.
 If you don’t want a skull, you can get a mag well shaped like a Spartan’s helmet.